1nst4ll/mango-news/docs/backend-setup.md

 2.  **Apply Schema:** Apply the database schema defined in [`../db/schema.sql`](../db/schema.sql) to your PostgreSQL database.

+3.  **`sources` Table:** The `sources` table stores information about each news source.
+A new column, `scrape_after_date`, has been added to this table.
+    *   **`scrape_after_date` (TIMESTAMP WITH TIME ZONE):** This optional field allows you to specify a date.
+When set for a source, the scraper will only add articles published on or after this date.
+Articles published before this date will be ignored.
+This is useful for preventing the scraping of very old articles.

 ## Backend Configuration

 1.  **Navigate to Backend Directory:** Open your terminal and change to the backend directory: